mportesdev/pictureshow/changelog.d/20231206_123338_michalportes1_bg_color.md

 ### Added

 - Library API: the optional `bg_color` parameter to `PictureShow.save_pdf` and `pictures_to_pdf` to specify page background color
+- CLI: the `--bg-color` option to set page background color

 <!--
 ### Changed